ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 * Ports & Adapters requires that you organize the external actors so they connect to specific ports
 * A layered architecture has you separate code by concerns and arrange them from “higher” and “lower,” such that higher-level items call or have a dependency upon lower-level ones.More abstract concerns are placed higher in the architecture, while hardware and drivers sit on the bottom while policy-oriented items rise to the top

-### How this relare to DDD?
+### How does this relates to DDD?

-* They work really well together.
+* They work well together.
 Consider Ports & Adapters (P&A) as an architectural precursor of DDD
 * Can a bounded context (BC) have ports?
 Yes
 * Are all BC implementations of the P&A pattern?
 No
 * Are Anti-Corruption Layers (ACLs) the adapters of P&A?
 If a BC does not have ports around it, with their proper tests, then that BC doesn't capture a system boundary as is needed for P&A